SciProgCentre/controls-kt/docs/Device and DeviceSpec.md

 ## Other ways to create a device

 It is not obligatory to use `DeviceBySpec` to define a `Device`.
-One could directly implement the `Device` interface or use intermediate abstraction `DeviceBase`, which uses properties schema but allows to define it manually.
+One could directly implement the `Device` interface or use intermediate abstraction `DeviceBase`, which uses properties' schema but allows to define it manually.